pjenvey/path-pep/pep-0NNN.rst

 Providing a path attribute
 --------------------------

-To help deal with the issue of ``pathlib.PurePath`` no inheriting from ``str``, originally it was proposed to introduce a ``path`` attribute to mirror what ``os.DirEntry`` provides.
+To help deal with the issue of ``pathlib.PurePath`` not inheriting from ``str``, originally it was proposed to introduce a ``path`` attribute to mirror what ``os.DirEntry`` provides.
 In the end, though, it was determined that a protocol would provide the same result while not directly exposing an API that most people will never need to interact with directly.

 Have ``__fspath__()`` only return strings